ManiekCR/mariancaron.com/README.md

-## This is a static web page, made with HTML, CSS and Javascript.
+## This is my personal website, made with HTML, CSS and Javascript.

 ### Things to be done: